 Countless community and global needs have been met by nonprofits.
 And undoubtedly, new solutions will inspire others to consider this path.
 Yet critical to success is knowing that not every idea or initiative lends itself to starting a new nonprofit organization.
 In fact, some ideas are best implemented through alternative methods.
 Bottom line: pursuing the "right" course requires research, communication, and planning.
 Please read on.

 For anyone considering starting a new nonprofit, an excellent place to begin is our Starting a Nonprofit Organization guide (also see "Starting a Nonprofit Resources" below).
 In simple terms, the guide takes you through a series of informative parts and key questions like:

 - Is your idea best suited as a nonprofit or business/for-profit?
-(Learn about a new for-profit type: .)
+(Learn about a new for-profit type: social purpose corporation.)

 - The legal steps to forming a nonprofit

 - Nonprofit management obligations